SHIFTwork is grounded in a simple idea:

 My role is to help create the conditions for clarity without oversimplifying the work.
 That means designing processes that slow things down just enough for people to see patterns, surface assumptions, and make sense of what they are learning—together.
 I bring structure when it’s needed and flexibility when it isn’t, always paying attention to power, participation, and whose knowledge is shaping decisions.

 I also bring a strong grounding in evaluation and learning practice.
 I help teams use evidence as a tool for reflection and adaptation rather than compliance, translating complex information into insights that can actually inform action.
-Whether facilitating a conversation, coaching a team, or supporting a strategy or monitoring, evaluation and learning (MEL) process, I stay focused on what will support real decisions in real time.

 Most of all, I bring a relational and respectful way of working.
 I work alongside people rather than positioning myself as the expert with answers.
 My role is to help groups notice what they already know, make learning visible, and move forward with greater confidence, clarity, and shared purpose.